 This Personal Securities Transactions Policy applies to ALL Access Persons and covers ALL brokerage accounts held by an Access Person, their immediate family members, any other adult members in their household, any trusts of which they are a trustee or beneficiary, and any other account for which the Access Person has a "direct or indirect beneficial interest."
 The Advisor must maintain a record of all transactions in Reportable Securities in which an Access Person has a "direct or indirect beneficial interest."
-The Advisor must maintain a record of all transactions in Reportable Securities in which an Access Person has a "direct or indirect beneficial interest."
 The CCO will maintain personal trading records and transactions in keeping with the Advisor's fiduciary and recordkeeping responsibilities.